hollabee/deeperblacklist/README.md

 Total pages blocked: <b>21042</b>

+Please note: Currently, there is a limitation of maximum 1000 URLs in the blocklist.
+We are in touch with the Deeper developers.

 ## How to say THANKS?

 No big deal, we like what we are doing and you using the list is already showing your appreciation!